ShivaScripts/CloudCryptoVoicer-AWS-Alexa-Telegram/README.md

 * 🌐 **Live Data from CoinGecko API** — Fetches real-time cryptocurrency data from a trusted public API.

 ---

+## 📈 Use Cases

+- 💬 "Alexa, ask CryptoBot who is the top gainer today?"
+- 📧 Receive hourly crypto updates in your inbox
+- 🔔 Get Telegram alerts when Bitcoin shifts ±2%

 ## 🧩 Architecture Diagrams

 Below are the architecture diagrams illustrating different components of the Crypto Monitoring & Notification System: